-In an interview, she says: "It is not really an essential activity, but we are an artistic entertainment and all the people have looked for us to celebrate occasions.
-People are looking for some fun, a moment of peace, because they have been locked up for a long time".
+In an interview, she says: "It is not an essential activity, but we are an art entertainment and all the people have looked for us to celebrate occasions.
+People are looking for some fun, a moment of peace because they have been locked up for a long time".

 Together with her team, Susan creates choreographies adapted to the moment.
 On this occasion, when the Day of the Dead approaches, they have a special show starring a catrina who wears a spectacular hat and is surrounded by dancers who maintain the so-called healthy distance.

 Since its inception eight years ago, My Last Kiss set itself the task of safeguarding the safety of clients.
 After the economic closure of March, April, and May due to the new coronavirus, Valente Estrada, director of the company, saw the need to implement a health protocol.

 Thus, when the dancers arrive at home, the temperature is measured and shown to the customer.
 Then the same is done with the host or hosts and the area where the performance will take place is disinfected.

 It is then when the show can begin: wiggling, loud music, fun, and eroticism, but everything with mouth guards and the required distance.

 "People are still afraid and scared, but the show is a must for all of us.
 As we have been working for years, we have clients of many years and a lot of confidence (...)
 The show has to continue, has to continue...
 This is part of us since times that many of us do not even remember and here we will continue", says Estrada.

 This is the case of Ricardo Jacobo Arias, a regular client for three years who on this occasion enjoys watching the three girls dance.